leraroy/postman-tests/README.md

 Newman also supports reporters.
 For instance, to use the Newman HTMLExtra Reporter go to the terminal execute "npm install -g newman-reporter-htmlextra" and run "newman run petstore.collection.json -r htmlextra"

 #### To see reports without installation
-Go to this link to see [newman report](https://leraroy.github.io/postman-tests/) for petstore collection
+Go to this link to see [newman report](https://leraroy.github.io/postman-tests/) for store collection